amita-shukla/blog-1/content/posts/2022-01-22--understanding-static-factory-methods/index.md

 ---
-title: The Case of Static Factory Methods
+title: Understanding Static Factory Methods
 tags: ["PROGRAMMING", "JAVA", "EFFECTIVE JAVA"]
+cover: true_and_false.png
 author: Amita Shukla
 ---

-There is ample evidence how we can use constructors to create new objects, but still we can opt out the use of constructors somtimes.
-In the object oriented world, where everything is an object, sometimes need not be so.
+There is ample material on how we can use constructors to create new objects, but still we can opt out the use of constructors somtimes.
+In the object oriented world, where everything is an object, some need not be so.

 It is obvious to use the `new` keyword, as the only way to deal with an object.
 But we may not want that all the time.
-Lets consider a very common scenario of `Boolean`.
+L'ets consider a very common scenario of `Boolean`.
 We know that a boolean value represents one of the two values, `true` or `false`.
 When we attempt to create a boxed type for the same, we can create a `Boolean` object like this:

 ```java
 class Boolean {